demetrio108/monit-grafana-example/README.md

 ```
 docker restart grafana
 ```
 Login to Grafana (http://localhost:3000 admin/admin) and create new datasource with type SimpleJSON.
+For new Grafana v12 it's simpod-json.
 Use URL http://monit-grafana:8080/monit_test/ and leave default values for other parameters.

 Select Dashboards->Manage from menu, then click Upload button and choose sample provided dashboard